 By using these services, the cybercriminals are able to quickly and easily spot patterns and then test the most likely email combination, without having to go through the manual testing outlined above.

-The Ugly Truth About Cybercrime
+The Ugly Truth about Cybercrime

 You might be thinking to yourself at this point...
 “This verification process seems like a lot of work.
 Surely, this group isn’t able to probe THAT many email addresses!”

 Cybercriminal organizations have become practiced in these tactics to the point that they are able to perform them in an extremely efficient manner.
-Since August 2018, a single Curious Orca associate has sent blank reconnaissance emails to more than 7,800 email addresses at over 3,200 companies in at least twelve countries including Australia, Canada, Denmark, Hong Kong, Israel, Italy, the Netherlands, Papua New Guinea, Singapore, Sweden, the United Kingdom, and the United States.
+Since 2018, a single Curious Orca associate has sent blank reconnaissance emails to more than 7,800 email addresses at over 3,200 companies in at least 12 countries, including Australia, Canada, Denmark, Hong Kong, Israel, Italy, the Netherlands, Papua New Guinea, Singapore, Sweden, the United Kingdom, and the United States.
 The validated contact information collected by this actor has contributed to a master targeting database containing more than 35,000 financial controllers and accountants at 28,000 companies around the world.

 A Week in the Life of a Curious Orca Email Validation Actor(Times are West Africa Standard Time, GMT +1)